Looking to publish? Meet your dream editor, designer and marketer on Reedsy.

 While not contained in your book description, keywords and categories are two more important parts of your online book listing.
 For those who don’t know:

 • Keywords are related phrases that people might search to find a book like yours.
 For example, if you’ve written a self-help book about eating better, some of your keywords might be “how to eat healthy,” “best diet plan,” and “change your life.”
-You can check out our Amazon keywords post for more info.
+You can check out our post on Amazon keywords for more info.

 • Categories are the genres and subgenres to which your book belongs.
 These can be as general (“Nonfiction”) or as specific as you want (“Nonfiction > Biography & Autobiography > Personal Memoirs”).
 More can be found in our essential guide to Amazon categories!